Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Experiments

 \subsubsection{Qualitative Comparison}

 Figure \ref{fig:qualitative_img} demonstrates qualitative comparisons with \ac{sota} methods on diverse cellular samples.
 Under severe optical aberrations, our method shows great improvement in restoration quality, preserving fine cellular details while other methods introduce artifacts or retain residual blur.
 Our restorations more closely match the ground truth, particularly in preserving cell morphology and intensity distributions.
-Corresponding Zernike coefficient predictions are presented in Fig. \ref{fig:qualitative_zernike}.
+Corresponding Zernike coefficient predictions and pre-/post-correction \ac{psf}s are presented in Fig. \ref{fig:qualitative_zernike} and \ref{appendix:psf_comparison} respectively.
 In all cases, \ac{zrnet} accurately predicts both low and high-order Zernike modes, resulting in effective wavefront error reduction and consistent near diffraction-limited correction across diverse aberration patterns.

 \begin{landscape}

 \end{landscape}